mdmayfield/Linux-XPS-15/Ubuntu MATE 18.04 Installation Notes.md

 - In `/etc/dbus-1/system.d/org.freedesktop.UPower.conf`, change `<allow send_destination="org.freedesktop.UPower" send_interface="org.freedesktop.UPower.KbdBacklight"/>` to `deny`.
   - This keeps the keyboard backlight from constantly turning itself on randomly.
   - Note that there are two similar entries; read carefully.
 On my install the correct one was near the end.
+- Disable the annoying sound when plugging in or unplugging the AC adapter: `gsettings set org.mate.power-manager enable-sound false`

 ## To Do: